 Step 1: Pick a veggie (I like spinach)

-Step 2: Pick a healthy fat (coconut or almonds are my favourites)
+Step 2: Pick a healthy fat (coconut or almonds are my favorites)

 Step 3: Pick a protein source